Silex/package-utils/README.md

 --------------------------|--------------------------------------------
 `package-upgrade-all`     | upgrades all packages that can be upgraded.
 `package-upgrade-by-name` | upgrades an installed package by name.
+`package-remove-by-name`  | removes an installed package by name.

 ## Contributions are welcome!